axelsot0/Azis/README.md

 A few resources to get you started if this is your first Flutter project:

 ## Table of Contents
-Introduction
+1.Introduction
-Development Environment Setup
+2.Development Environment Setup
-Project Structure
+3.Project Structure
-Main Features
+4.Main Features
-Dependencies
+5.Dependencies
-Usage Instructions
+6.Usage Instructions
-Contributing
+7.Contributing
-License
+8.License

-# Introduction
+## Introduction
 Azis is a mobile application developed in Flutter aimed at business Solutions.
 This project is designed for assist on legal and gerencial issues.